-- · Mobilise gently. - Support the groin with a rolled towel when you move or cough.
+- Mobilise gently.

+- Support the groin with a rolled towel when you move or cough.

-Do not bend your hips beyond 90 degrees.
+- Do not bend your hips beyond 90 degrees.

-• Tell your nurse immediately if you notice new bleeding / swelling / bruising of the groin.
+Tell your nurse immediately if you notice any of the following: -

+- increased pain

+- bleeding / swelling / bruising of the affected groin

+- numbness or tingling of the affected leg.